 - Rievaulx Abbey is located in Rievaulx England, near Helmsley in the North York Moors National Park, North Yorkshire.

 - The name is French, as are the twelve founding monks originally from Clairvaux Abbey, a Cistercian monastery in northeastern France.
 It is pronounced ree-voh.

-- BEST TIP: If you are an overseas visitor and love castles and old ruins be sure to get either a 9 or 16 day English Heritage Overseas Visitor Pass.
+- The ruins are now owned and maintained by English Heritage.
+BEST TIP: If you are an overseas visitor and love castles and old ruins be sure to get either a 9 or 16 day English Heritage Overseas Visitor Pass.
 It will give you unlimited access to over 100 sites across England.